INTRODUCING THE CORNER KICK – OFFENSE

 – Demonstrate that once the ball has gone off the defender and completely over the end line, the ball is taken to the nearest corner kick arc.

 – Point to the corner kick arc and demonstrate placement of the ball within the arc.
+(Some portion of the ball must be over the goal-line, the touch line or the arc line.)

 – If a corner flag is available, make sure it is in place.
 If one is not available, place a cone or a coaching stake at the corner.
 If a cone is not available, use a disc.
 If a disc is not available, place anything unharmful at the corner, like a wadded-up shirt, to identify that an obstruction to kicking will be there.
 Demonstrate placement of the ball within the arc.
-It is recommended that the whole of the ball be placed within the arc nearest the arc’s intersection with the sideline.
+It is recommended that the whole of the ball be placed within the arc nearest the arc’s intersection with the sideline when first demonstrating.

 Demonstrate the fundamental skills of a corner kick